Amboina Serenaders: Line ups

 The line up included George de Fretes's ex-wife Joyce Aubrey.
 Another member of the group was Miing Luhulima.
 In addition to Wairata, Luhulima and Aubrey, their 1953 line up also included Jack Salakory and Joop Sahanaya.
 In that year, there was a disagreement of sorts within the group which caused founder Wairata to leave.
 From then onwards, the group was led by Luhulima.
 In 1958, Aubrey left the band to join the Royal Hawaiian Minstrels which was a band led by her former husband George.
 The group broke up some time after that.

 Recordings

-In 1955, they did well with "Goro Goro Me’".
+In 1955, they did well with "Goro Goro Né’".
 The following year their single "Klappermelk Met Suiker" which was composed by Pierre Wijnnobel peaked at #9, spending 5 weeks in the charts.
 The title of the song translates as "I want coconut milk with sugar.

 Later years

 In 1981, founding member Rudi Wairata died.